-There are many stories of travelers buying insurance and still not being covered, like this one:
+There are many stories of travelers buying insurance and still not being covered:

-How might we prevent or help the customer through this kind of situation?
+How might we prevent this or help the customer through this kind of situation?

 Business Opportunity

-I wrote copy to connect the business idea to a strong customer’s story.
+I designed a concept and wrote copy to connect the business idea to a strong customer story.
 The client appreciated the story-driven approach, which encouraged them to engage with real customers sooner.
-In past projects, similar exercises led clients to incorporate testimonials and eventually move to photos and candid videos.
+In past projects, similar advocacy led my clients to incorporate testimonials and eventually move to photos and candid videos.

 User Advocacy